braze-inc/braze-docs/_docs/_contributing/content_management/jekyll_collections.md

 > Learn how to create a Jekyll collection, so you can add a new primary section on Braze Docs.
 For more information, see [Jekyll Collections](https://jekyllrb.com/docs/collections/).

 {% alert important %}
 It's unlikely you'll need to create a new Jekyll collection for your content.
-If you're unsure where to store your content, instead, [create a GitHub issue](https://github.com/braze-inc/braze-docs/issues/new?assignees=&labels=issue&projects=&template=report_an_issue.md&title=).
+If you're unsure where to store your content, [create a GitHub issue](https://github.com/braze-inc/braze-docs/issues/new?assignees=&labels=issue&projects=&template=report_an_issue.md&title=) instead.
 {% endalert %}

 {% multi_lang_include contributing/prerequisites.md %}